 3. Stay on topic.
 If you’re writing about one specific topic, like a review of the Galaxy S3, then stick to that topic in your article.
 If you mentioned the iPhone 5 while talking about the Galaxy S3, don’t be tempted to veer off into a whole paragraph about that.
 The Galaxy S3 is your topic.
 Stay on topic.
 You may or should however be able to do a separate comparison type article between the iPhone and Galaxy S3 using the example above where you can dig more into the relationship between the two phones.

 It may sound difficult to combine all three of the tips above.
-But if you can write clearly and efficiently about one topic, and do so in your own voice while adding opinion and/or humor, then you’ll be writing good articles.
+But if you can write clearly and efficiently about one topic, and do so in your own voice while adding opinion and/or humor, then you’ll be writing good articles and essays.

 For more general writing advice, read Sara Christensen’s Six Ways Blogging Differs From Other Types of Writing.